-Thank you for your interest in UF Medical Physics!
-Please review the admissions overview, requirements, and application information listed below before submitting your application.
+Thank you for your interest in the UF Medical Physics Graduate Program!
+Please review the admissions overview, requirements, application information, and application review/decision notification sections below before submitting your application.

-Please note that we generally only admit new students in the fall semester.
-Spring and/or summer admission puts incoming students at a disadvantage due to our progressive curriculum.
-Students seeking an eligibility review for admission to our program during off-semesters should contact the program, and explicitly outline the request, as well as the reasoning for seeking an off-cycle admission.
+Please note that we generally only admit new students in the Fall semester.
+Spring or Summer admission puts incoming students at a disadvantage due to our progressive curriculum.
+Students seeking an off-cycle review for admission to our program during the Spring or Summer semesters must clearly and concisely outline their request, to include justification for seeking off-cycle admission.

 The MS degree is a requirement for admission to the PhD program in Medical Physics.
 Applicants not holding an MS in Medical Physics from a CAMPEP-accredited university should apply to the MS program, regardless of whether the intended goal is a terminal MS degree or continuation to the PhD program.

 Applicants must meet the following minimum requirements for admission to both our MS or PhD program:

 - BS in Engineering or Physics